systematically-design/tokenScript-Documentation/src/docs/index.md

 ---
-title: TokenScript Documentation
+title: Systematically Documentation
 ---

-# TokenScript Documentation
+# Systematically Documentation

-Welcome to the unified TokenScript documentation!
+Welcome to the Systematically documentation!
 This documentation combines guides for both Systematically (the visual editor platform) and the TokenScript DSL (language reference) into a single, progressive learning path.

 ## What is Systematically?